cktlco/crew-chief-autovoicepack/README.md

 ## Uncommon Question: Elevenlabs.io audio quality is much better, can I just use that service directly?
 Yes!
 It's easy enough to change the `generate_voice_pack.py` script to use the ElevenLabs.io API to generate high-quality voice recordings.
 This works fine (with minor additional code) and was the initial approach I took, but it is simply too expensive for the average user as it **requires several hundred dollars** worth of API requests to create a full voice pack.

-Note that the alternate approach of "importing" a voice from Elevenlabs.io to serve as a baseline for a locally Text-to-Speech engine is a highly-recommended approach which can be done for free, covered elsewhere on this page.
+Consider the highly-recommended alternate approach of "importing" a voice from Elevenlabs.io to serve as a baseline for a local Text-to-Speech engine, which can be done for free, covered elsewhere on this page.
 This will still create inferior audio files compared to using Elevenlabs directly, but 🤷.

 ## Uncommon Task: Change to a different Text-to-Speech model or service